zackees/docker-bittorrent-tracker/README.md

 # Who is this for

 This document is geared toward developers and non-developers that want to quickly get a video distribution system up and running as *easily* as possible.
+The key component you'll need in serving large scale video distribution is the webtorrent *tracker*.
+Before, deploying a webtorrent tracker was extremely hard, this document shows how to point and click your way to your own tracker.

 # How to Install Webtorrent Tracker on the public internet